shmorri/docs-casa-prod/3.1.4/source/administration/admin-console.md

 ### Configure Casa

 Once the applicable interception scripts are enabled in Gluu, a Casa admin can enable 2FA mechanisms in the `Enable methods` interface.
 Check the box for each type of authentication method users should be able to self-service in Casa.
-You can assign the handler plugin for each method.
-Choose "System" to user the default implementation provided by the application.
+You can assign the handler [plugin](#plugins) for each method.
+Choose "System" to use the default implementation provided by the application.

 ![enabled-2fa-methods](../img/admin-console/enabled-2FA-methods.png)